bnwolford/OBiWoW-2025/12-Friday/from-tidy-data-to-tidy-models-modeling-sensitive-health-data-in-r/README.md

 For the full Health AI in R curriculum, visit [https://bnwolford.github.io/HealthAIinR/](https://bnwolford.github.io/HealthAIinR/)

 ## License
-All materials hosted here are subject to the licenses described in the LICENSE file.## Instructors Brooke Wolford
+All materials hosted here are subject to the licenses described in the LICENSE file.
+## Instructors
+Brooke Wolford
 ## Live Troubleshooting Session
-Wednesday
+Wednesday, 10 Deember 14:00-15:00
 ## Software Requirements